anthemion-org/ogle-web/README.md

 - Is safety-critical.

 I would like to automate testing at the UI level, but it is difficult to do that in a meaningful way.
-Ultimately, hands-on QA work is the only way to ensure that the app works at this level.
+Ultimately, hands-on QA work is the only way to do real UI testing.

 For testing purposes, it is sometimes necessary to export types or functions that would otherwise be private to the implementing module.
 Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
 These should _not_ be used outside of testing.